Last Updated on: 9th October 2023, 01:36 pm

 - Prevent stress by avoiding excess handling and providing enrichment.

-- Feed your hermit crabs a varied and nutritionally balanced diet.
+- Feed the hermit crabs a varied and nutritionally balanced diet.

 - Never use chlorinated water.